 Help and other first aid resources are usually limited in the wilderness.
 Care for illness and injuries may be aboriginal, and the only first aid equipment available is what you have with you and what you can improvise.

 In contrast to urban first aid, you do not have the privilege of a 911 call or an immediate ambulance response service to transport the patient to the hospital.
+For the best reviews of top first aid kits, check out our earlier article on this important topic.

 Therefore, you need the “How To” skills and first aid kit provided in this article to help you assess a victim and give urgent first aid.
 The skills provided are highly resourceful and versatile.
 Do you think we have left anything out?
 If so, let us know in comments.